christopher5106/christopher5106.github.io/_posts/2015-03-17-deployment-from-your-pc-to-your-cloud-best-practice.markdown

 - it's **fun and a long term savings**.
 It will save you a hundred times doing the same repetitive thing. **Just press one button to deploy**... everything is automatic.
 It will offer you new ways to debug by launching new VMs and make tests.

-- it's **continuous deployment**, the architectural pattern that deploying many times a day small upgrades reduces the risk of critical failure, usually the consequence of infrequent deployments of bigger upgrades.
+- it's **continuous deployment**, the architectural pattern that deploying many times a day minor releases reduces the risk of critical failure, usually the consequence of infrequent deployments of major releases.

 It is true for any organization of any size, from the start-up with one developer (usually when the product is presented to the TV show, the servers are down because of the traffic) to the big corporation which has many servers.